 8) Keep things in perspective.
 You may be stressed about a test or a paper, but most of the clients you are working with really have bigger concerns.
 They may have just had a stroke, had a child diagnosed with Autism, or they may be teased endlessly at school.
 Never forget that you are in a human service field.
 Grad school will end, but your client will need to communicate with others every single day of their lives.
 You might be the only person in a day who truly listens to them!
 Take that honor seriously, and don’t let it be overshadowed by a paper or exam.

 So the take home lesson is stay positive, word hard, and stay thankful for being in a growing field that makes a positive impact on people’s lives!
 We are all so lucky 🙂

-Thanks for reading and have an amazing weekend all of you fellow speechies!
-I truly appreciate your support.
+Have an amazing weekend all of you fellow speechies!
+I truly appreciate your support!